KSUDS/course_guide/grade_request.md

 ## Example grade request paragraph

+Would you please not write in your grade request letter that you worked hard to justify a grade?
+The specifications for each grade level are listed on [they syllabus](readme.md).
+Your paragraph could follow the format of the following example.

+> I completed all five projects in both languages after your feedback and enjoyed presenting my work to my team two times.
+You can find my three independent data projects in my Github repository (https://github.com/hathawayj).
+I was an active participant in all five readings and especially enjoyed the class conversation on the third article.
+You will find my other semester deliverables attached.

 ## Submission

 Please do not include this grade request letter on Github.
 Use the Kennesaw learning management system to submit this letter.